CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 # Lab Attributes
 id: my-awesome-lab
+default_locale: en

+title:
+  locales:
+    en: Best Lab Ever

+description:
+  locales:
+    en: No, seriously.
+It's the best lab ever.
+You're going to love it!

 duration: 60
 level: intro
 tags: [sample, life-changing, gcp]

 ...

 # The primary instruction content for this lab
 instructions: ...

-# Other resources the learner should access while taking this lab
+# Other resources the learner may access while taking this lab
 resources: ...

+# Lab resources that are provisioned by Qwiklabs
-# Lab sandbox resources (cloud account, databases, etc)
+#  e.g. cloud account, databases, etc.
 environment_resources: ...

 # Checkpoint evaluation and quiz data